robert-westenberger/knowledgebase/computer-science/algorithms/algorithm-analysis.md

 ## Loops
 A simple, single pass for loop, has a time complexity of $n$.
 A singly nested for loop will have a time complexity of $n^2$.

+### Order of magnitude
+A time complexity doesn't tell us the exact number of times the code inside a loop is executed, but it only shows us the order of magnitude.

 ## Best-Case, Worst-Case, and Average-Case Complexity
 " "-Case refers to the resources (computations, memory) required for an algorithm to finish.